Polymer/old-docs-site/docs/start/tutorial/step-1.md

 In this step, you'll use some pre-built Polymer elements to create the basic application structure, with a toolbar and tabs.

+In this step, you'll learn about:

+-   Using HTML imports.
+-   Using {{site.project_title}} elements with standard HTML, CSS and JavaScript.

 ### Edit index.html